mathewgomas-alfred/mathewgomas.io/user_manual/loading_saving_brushes.rst

 .. image:: /images/brushes/Krita_4_0_Save_New_Brush_Preset_Dialog.png

-The image on the left is a mini scratchpad, you can draw on it with the current brush, allowing small modifications on the fly.
+The image on the left is a mini scratch pad, you can draw on it with the current brush, allowing small modifications on the fly.

 Brush Name: